 How to Practice the Works of Mercy in Your Daily Life

-- Feed and clothe those in need: Donate to your local charity, food bank, or a charity of your choice.
+- Feed and clothe (coporal) those in need: Donate to your local charity, food bank, or a charity of your choice.

-- Teach, guide, and forgive others: Be an example of a Christian to those around you – be kind, open, and don’t take life too seriously.
+- Teach, guide, and forgive (spiritual) others: Be an example of a Christian to those around you – be kind, open, and don’t take life too seriously.

 Reflect and Act

 Want some more ideas?
-Check out our master list of ideas for how to live out the corporal works of mercy here!
+Check out our master list of ideas for how to live out the Corporal Works of Mercy here!

 Additional Resources

-For even more great Catholic resources, check out our podcast, which features talks from our SEEK conference, and our YouTube channel for videos and more!
+For more great Catholic resources, check out our podcast, which features talks from our SEEK conference, and our YouTube channel for videos and more!